 Negative: Rob Zombie did a poor job attempting to resurrect the Halloween franchise and its signature antagonist.

 Michael’s sister Judith, is dressed like a street walker.
-What kind of sick person lets their daughter wear clothes like a floozy?
+What kind of sick person lets their daughter wear clothes like a slut?
 Oh I know, any member of The Kardashian/Jenner Family!

 Rob nearly butchered Laurie’s personality by “violating” a bagel in front of her stepmom.
-Who the heck does that?
+Who the heck does that in front of a relative or stepparent?
+This isn’t “The Osbournes!”

 Cinematography is extremely shaky like an uncontrollable roller coaster ride.
 It’s difficult to tell what’s going on.
-Who’s the moron behind the camera a Red Bull crazed Speedy Gonzalez?
+Who’s the dimwit behind the camera, a Red Bull crazed Speedy Gonzalez?

 The Final Verdict: D, FOR DUNCE!